 I have this fear of starving on the mountain, so I always over-pack with food (which is pretty bad cause you should be cutting down weight.)
 It’s something I’m still working on.

-- Breakfast: banana or asian bread pastry
+- Breakfast: banana or Asian bread pastry

 - Snacks: